Chaco Culture National Historical Park: Great houses

 Immense complexes known as "great houses" embodied worship at Chaco.
 The Chacoans used masonry techniques unique for their time, and their building constructions lasted decades and even centuries.
 As architectural forms evolved and centuries passed, the houses kept several core traits.
 Most apparent is their sheer bulk; complexes averaged more than 200 rooms each, and some enclosed up to 700 rooms.
 Individual rooms were substantial in size, with higher ceilings than Ancestral Puebloan works of preceding periods.
 They were well-planned: vast sections or wings erected were finished in a single stage, rather than in increments.
 Houses generally faced the south, and plaza areas were almost always girt with edifices of sealed-off rooms or high walls.
 Houses often stood four or five stories tall, with single-story rooms facing the plaza; room blocks were terraced to allow the tallest sections to compose the pueblo's rear edifice.
 Rooms were often organized into suites, with front rooms larger than rear, interior, and storage rooms or areas.

 Ceremonial structures known as kivas were built in proportion to the number of rooms in a pueblo.
 One small kiva was built for roughly every 29 rooms.
 Nine complexes each hosted an oversized great kiva, each up to 63 ft in diameter.
 T-shaped doorways and stone lintels marked all Chacoan kivas.
 Although simple and compound walls were often used, great houses were primarily constructed of core-and-veneer walls: two parallel load-bearing walls comprising dressed, flat sandstone blocks bound in clay mortar were erected.
 Gaps between walls were packed with rubble, forming the wall's core.
 Walls were then covered in a veneer of small sandstone pieces, which were pressed into a layer of binding mud.
 These surfacing stones were often placed in distinctive patterns.
 The Chacoan structures altogether required the wood of 200,000 coniferous trees, mostly hauled—on foot—from mountain ranges up to 70 mi away.

 Uses

 Around 200,000 pieces of turquoise have been excavated from the ruins at Chaco Canyon.
 These turquoise and argillite (red) inlay pieces were found at Pueblo Alto.

-The meticulously designed buildings composing the larger Chacoan complexes did not emerge until around AD 1030.
-The Chacoans melded pre-planned architectural designs, astronomical alignments, geometry, landscaping, and engineering into ancient urban centers of unique public architecture.
+The meticulously designed buildings composing the larger Chacoan complexes did not emerge until around 1030.
+The Chacoans mixed pre-planned architectural designs, astronomical alignments, geometry, landscaping, and engineering into ancient urban centers of unique public architecture.
 Researchers have concluded that the complex may have had a relatively small residential population, with larger groups assembling only temporarily for annual ceremonies.
 Smaller sites, such as Hillside Ruin, apparently more residential in character, are scattered near the great houses in and around Chaco.
-The canyon itself runs along one of the lunar alignment lines, suggesting the location was originally chosen for its astronomical significance.
-If nothing else, this allowed alignment with several other key structures in the canyon.
+The canyon runs along one of the lunar alignment lines, suggesting the location was originally chosen for its astronomical significance.
+This allowed alignment with several other key structures in the canyon.